Amanda Feilding

-Feilding has been a proponent of utilising the cognitive effects of cannabis since the 1960s.
-She has experimented with trepanning, drilling a hole into the skull to expose the dura mater, a technique used in some cultures to treat mental illness, and considered by some to provide a calming effect or a higher state of consciousness.

-Feilding is also a proponent of the use of LSD to trigger long-term improvements in creativity.
+Feilding was a proponent of utilising the cognitive effects of cannabis since the 1960s.
+She experimented with trepanning, drilling a hole into her skull in 1970 to expose the dura mater, a technique used in some cultures to treat mental illness, and considered by some to provide a calming effect or a higher state of consciousness.
+She was also a proponent of the use of LSD to trigger long-term improvements in creativity.

-Feilding received the Women's Entrepreneurship Day Organization’s Science Pioneer Award at the United Nations in 2022, celebrating her as a trailblazer and innovator in her field.
-The prestigious award, also recognized by the US Congress, highlights women entrepreneurs and the meaningful impact they are having on the world.
+Feilding received the Women's Entrepreneurship Day Organization’s Science Pioneer Award at the United Nations in 2022.
+The award, also recognised by the US Congress, highlights women entrepreneurs.
+In addition to the Beckley Foundation, Feilding founded numerous other organizations including Beckley Waves, Beckley Retreats, and Beckley Psytech.

 Early life and experiments

-Born in 1943, Feilding is the youngest child of Basil Feilding (great-grandson of the 7th Earl of Denbigh and of the 3rd Marquess of Bath) and his wife, Margaret Feilding, who was his second cousin.
-She grew up in Oxfordshire at Beckley Park, a Tudor hunting lodge with three towers and three moats, which was owned by her father and situated on the edge of a fen outside Oxford.
+Born on 30 January 1943, Feilding was the youngest child of Basil Feilding (great-grandson of the 7th Earl of Denbigh and of the 3rd Marquess of Bath) and his wife, Margaret Feilding, who was his second cousin.
+She was born and brought up at Beckley Park in Oxfordshire, a Tudor hunting lodge with three towers and three moats, which was owned by her father and situated on the edge of a fen outside Oxford.

 From an early age, Feilding was interested in states of consciousness and mysticism.
-At 16 years old, with just £25 in her pocket, she embarked on a journey to Ceylon (now Sri Lanka), where her godfather, Bertie Moore, had become a Buddhist monk.
+At 16 years old, she embarked on a journey to Ceylon (now Sri Lanka) with £25 (about £743 in 2025), where her godfather, Bertie Moore, had become a Buddhist monk.
 Although she did not reach Ceylon, Feilding hitchhiked as far as the Syrian border, where she spent time living with Bedouins before returning to the UK.
 Feilding then studied Comparative Religions and Mysticism with Professor R.C.
 Zaehner, and Classical Arabic with Professor Albert Hourani.
 She concentrated later on learning about altered states of consciousness, psychology, physiology and, later, neuroscience.

 Feilding had her first psychedelic experience at 22 years of age, when an acquaintance spiked her coffee with a massive dose of then-legal LSD.
-The experience nearly broke her, and she retreated to her family home for months to recover.
+She retreated to her family home for months to recover.

 Feilding gained notoriety in 1970 when she performed trepanation on herself, with a dental drill.
 She made a short art film about the experience, entitled Heartbeat in the Brain.
 The 1998 documentary A Hole in the Head contains footage from Heartbeat in the Brain.
 Feilding also began to microdose herself with LSD while she was in her 20s.
 A 2019 Guardian article offers this analysis: "It would be fair to say ... that her credibility as an advocate has not always been helped by her storied history with self-experimentation".

 Trepanation was part of her exploration into the effects of different techniques to alter and enhance consciousness.
 During this period, she wrote Blood and Consciousness, which hypothesized that changing ratios of blood and cerebrospinal fluid underlie changes in consciousness, and also described the theory of the "ego" as a conditioned reflex mechanism that controls the distribution of blood in the brain.